AshhadAhmed/quotes-api/README.md

 - Retrieve random quotes or filter by category.
 - CRUD operations for quotes.
-- Authentication for adding quotes (to implement).
-- Admin-only access for updating and deleting quotes (to implement).
+- Authentication for adding quotes, updating and deleting quotes.
 - Structured folder architecture.
 - Robust error handling.